kkdroidgit/IPECHackathonHostelManagement/README.md

 # IPEC Techathlon Hostel Management :pencil:

 ### Introduction
-Hostel managment system gives various infromation about facilties like allotment of rooms,reallocation of room,no of buildings,fees details,preferences for room number,floor number,and all other important as per requirement of a student.
+Hostel managment system gives various infromation about facilties like allotment of rooms,reallocation of room,no of buildings,preferences for room,floor number,and all other important details as per requirement of a student.

 ### Problem Statement :question: